danielwessel/danielwessel.github.io/_pages/about.md

 At the moment, I'm a Postdoctoral Researcher at the <a href="https://www.mathematik.uni-muenchen.de/~wessel/" target="_blank">Mathematical Institute of LMU Munich</a>.
-In 2023/24 I was fellow at the <a href="https://www.wiko-greifswald.de/fellows/alfried-krupp-fellows-programm/fellows-finden/2023-2024/misselbeck-wessel-daniel-phd/" target="_blank">Alfried Krupp Institute for Advanced Study</a>, and guest lecturer at the University of Greifswald's Faculty of Arts and Humanities.
+In 2023/24 I was fellow at the <a href="https://www.wiko-greifswald.de/fellows/alfried-krupp-fellows-programm/fellows-finden/2023-2024/misselbeck-wessel-daniel-phd/" target="_blank">Alfried Krupp Institute for Advanced Study</a>, and a guest lecturer at the Faculty of Arts and Humanities at the University of Greifswald.

 As of 1 October 2025, I will be a DFG Fellow at the Munich Center for Mathematical Philosophy <a href="https://www.mcmp.philosophie.uni-muenchen.de/index.html" target="_blank">(MCMP)</a>.